 Fill muffin liners to the top for high domes

 Unlike my cupcake recipes, I fill my muffins to the top for those high domed muffins!
 If you use this batter to make 5 muffins it may not entirely reach the top (see pictures above), but if you use it to make 4 it for sure will.
-Plus, as you let the muffin batter rest it will expand to the top before baking.
+Plus, as you let the chocolate muffin batter rest it will expand to the top before baking.

 PS- I like to use If You Care Unbleached Cupcake Liners since they are compostable!

-Let muffin batter rest at least 30 minutes before baking
+Let muffin batter rest at least 30 minutes

 It also helps to give any gluten that may have formed during the mixing time to relax for the best tender muffin texture.

-Don’t open the oven while baking.
+Don't open the oven while baking

 FAQ & Substitutions:

-Can I make these muffins refined sugar-free?
+Can I make these vegan muffins refines sugar-free?

 Yes!
 I tested these muffins with a mix of coconut sugar and maple sugar.
 While they were less sweet, they were just as delicious!